 - investigate the planning and economic development-related opportunities, constraints and options to revitalise the Pickering Brook townsite and surrounding area

-- provide face-to-face opportunities for landowners and the community to have their say about the future of the area
+- provide face-to-face opportunities early in the project for landowners and the community to have their say about the future of the area

 - balance the aspirations of local government, landowners and community stakeholders, with State agency requirements, infrastructure capacity, bushfire risks, the environment and the needs of agricultural production